Leodeng5/Hydropass-SAM/README.md

 - `templates` - Nested templates referenced in the main SAM template.yaml file.
 - `template.yaml` - The main SAM template that defines the application's AWS resources.

-If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit extension, [available in VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html).
+If you prefer to use an IDE to build and test your application, you can use the AWS Toolkit, [available in VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html).

 ## Sync your application to the cloud